nicktodd/ml-deployment-workshop/02_custom_image_pipeline copy.md

 ```
 post_build:
     commands:
-      - docker push ${account}.dkr.ecr.eu-west-1.amazonaws.com/custommlimage:latest
+      - docker push ${account}.dkr.ecr.eu-west-1.amazonaws.com/anomalyimage:latest
 ```
-5. You will also need to change the name here from `customimage` to your new name.
+5. You will also need to change the name here from `anomalyimage` to your new name.
 So make the change now and save the file.

 6. Now open the Dockerfile.
 We don't need to spend a long time on this, but review the core sections.
 You can see that the parent image is a basic Ubuntu image!
-Nothing will be available, so in our RUN commands we are installing both Python and also the required Python libraries.
-Lastly, we are copying our ML script into the image (\coe\main.py).
-It is really only a fake script as you can see if you review it, but our focus is not the algorithm.
+Nothing will be available, so in our RUN commands we are installing both Python and also the required Python libraries and various other required libraries.
+In addition, we are copying over the ML code into the image and giving it write permissions.

+Note the presence of two files particularly:

+* anomaly-model/train
+* anomaly-model/serve

+These are the two files that SageMaker will use when it runs the model.
+To do training, SageMaker runs `docker run image-name train` and when used for predictions it uses `docker run image-name serve`.

+If you are interested in the Algorithm and how it works, feel free to explore the various files located in the `anomaly-model` directory.

 ## 3. Set up the CodeBuild Project

 6. Using the `AWS Web Console`, navigate to the `CodeBuild` service.

 7. Click `Create Build Project`.
-Set the name to be [YourInitials]-CustomImageBuild. for the Source, link the project to your Git repository that you created earlier in step 1.
+Set the name to be `[YourInitials]-AnomalyImageBuild`.
+For the Source, link the project to your Git repository that you created earlier in step 1.

 8. For the Environment, this is where you select the Docker image that will be used to complete your build.
 We just need a standard Amazon Linux for x86 processors.